fbpx

 Timeshare Con-man Impersonates Lawyer

-Timeshare scammer puts a new spin on an old scam by impersonating a legitimate attorney.
+Timeshare con puts a new spin on an old scam by impersonating a legitimate attorney.

 Our scam-buster team came across a timeshare-con with a new twist, impersonating a licensed attorney.
 Impersonating legitimate companies and individuals (brokers, escrow agents, attorneys, etc.) is the latest trend in timeshare scams.
-The scammers use similar brand name email addresses and website URLs to deceive their victims (one scammer replicated our entire website, click here to learn about that timeshare scam!).
+The scammers use similar brand name email addresses and website URLs to deceive their victims (one scammer replicated our entire website).

 Martin was contacted by “Mark Lopez of Key to Vacation Travel” with an offer to buy his unit at Pueblo Bonito Resort and Spa.
 Lopez was also hiding behind a legitimate company, claiming to be an agent of Key to Vacation Travel.
 Like any good Mexican timeshare resale scam, the heist goes something like this: for the sale to commence the seller must pay fees required by the Mexican government and when these fees are paid the broker will send the proceeds of the seller.
 In this particular case, the generous “broker” was going to wave the commission fee of 8%!